wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 * Use ViewState::getFormattedValue for GlobeCoordinate formatting
 * Make some of the animations user definable
 * Use ViewState formatting and parsing in TimeValue
+* Make ValueView responsible for static mode and remove BifidExpert

 ### 0.3.3 (2014-02-24)